ArunDevadoss/VotingMotionManager/README.md

 ## Assumptions In Design

-	1) As per the requirement , all the scenarios/requirements are covered in VotingMotionManager.java and it has been tested completely using JUnit.

-	2) This programme is not a standalone code, hence Motion & Voter informations are not captured through command lines.

 	3) All scenarios are tested with JUnit.
 Mocked Motion & Voter informations according to the different scenarios and assertained.
 Has 21 test cases with boundry conditions, exception cases, happy path, negative conditions with 95.9% of code coverage.

-	4) Some of the Motion information such as Name, Description etc are not captured as part of the design/coding, as the requirment  doesn't talk about it.

-	5) Some of the Voter information such as Voter First Name & Last Name are not captured as part of the design/coding, as the requirement doesn't talk about it.